AshleyPikachu/Super-Bit-Shader/README.md

 **Credits**
 -----------------------------------------------------------------------------------------------------------------------
 * **Version 1.0**: Testing and calibrating, color selection by Digiflower5 (AshleyPikachu).
 Base code by hunterk.
-* **Version 2.0-3.5**: Testing, calibrating, color selection, code modifications, and comments by AshleyPikachu (Digiflower5)
+* **Version 2.0-3.5**: Testing, calibrating, color selection, code modifications, and comments by Digiflower5 (AshleyPikachu)
 * **Special Thanks** to Nispero & EADMASTER for inspiring this project.

 -----------------------------------------------------------------------------------------------------------------------